Shrezzers: Formation, Relationships and Arrag's departure (2016-2019)

-Vocalist change and SEX & SAX (2020–present)
+SEX & SAX and Diego Silva period (2020–2025)

 On January 27, 2020, Shrezzers released a non-album single Noodles, the last one featuring Sam Arrag on vocals, accompanied by a music video shot during their 2019 Japan tour.

-From January to February 2020, Shrezzers held an online contest where participants were asked to sing a cover version of one of their songs and the winners would receive various merchandise.
-It was later revealed the band used the contest to seek out a replacement vocalist.

 In September 2020, Peruvian Diego Silva Málaga premiered as the new singer for the group on their single Phoenix, accompanied by a music video.

 On February 26, 2021, Shrezzers released a single Demure which features Veil of Maya's vocalist Lukas Magyar.
 On November 19, 2021, UVB-76 featuring CJ McMahon of Thy Art is Murder was released.

-Throughout 2022, Shrezzers released an acoustic version of Delight and new singles Gambit featuring Adam Bentley from progressive fusion band Arch Echo, and Libertad featuring Michael Barr from Volumes.

 On February 17, 2023, the follow-up album titled SEX & SAX was released.
-It features all the previously released singles since Phoenix, as well as 8 new songs with guest appearances from Kaito Nagai (Paledusk) and Cameron "C$L" Losch (Born of Osiris) among others.
+On October 6, 2023, an instrumental version of SEX & SAX titled SAX & SHRED was released.

+On March 25, 2025, the band released music video for their 2021 single UVB-76.

+On May 22, 2025, the band's Instagram post announced vocalist Diego Silva's departure.

+Arrag's return and new music (2025–present)

+On June 24, 2025, the original vocalist Sam Arrag was officially announced to have rejoined the band.
+A new single "Restart" was announced to be released on July 18, 2025.